 (1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period.
+Note 2: In the 'Investment income (loss) recognised by the Company for the year ended December 31, 2018' column:

 A. The financial statements that are audited and attested by international accounting firm which has cooperative relationship with accounting firm in R.O.C.
-(2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories:
+(2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories: B. The financial statements that are audited and attested by R.O.C. parent company's CPA.

-B. The financial statements that are audited and attested by R.O.C. parent company's CPA.
-C. Others.(Seif-edit financial statements)
+C. Others.
+(Seif-edit financial statements)